Strictly positive polynomials in the boundary of the SOS cone: The Hilbert function and the Eisenbud-Green-Harris conjecture

+We show now some examples to illustrate the above results and interpret the numbers $C(n,d,k)$ and $N(n,d,k)$.

-\begin{example} Consider again $K[x,y,z,w]$, so $n=4$, and let $d=3$ and $k=6$.
+\begin{example} As in Example \ref{N436}, consider $K[x,y,z,w]$, so $n=4$, and let $d=3$ and $k=6$.
 Let $J=\langle x^3,y^3,z^3,w^3\rangle$.
-This example will allow us to derive a surprising relation between the number $N(4,3,6)$ and the Hilbert function of $J$, besides the one in Proposition \ref{NHF}, that stands in general.
+This example will allow us to derive a surprising relation between the number $N(4,3,6)$ and the Hilbert function of $J$, besides the one in Proposition \ref{NHF} that stands in general.
 The Hilbert function for $J$ is shown in Table \ref{table:hilbert46}.

 The cardinal of the set $C_1$ in Example \ref{N436} is by definition equal to $\HF_2(J)$, since $J$ contains no polynomials in degree smaller than 3.
-By Theorem \ref{thm:gorenstein} we have $\HF_2(J)=\HF_6(J)$, so we can rewrite equation \eqref{N436eq} in the following terms:
+By Theorem \ref{thm:gorenstein} we have $\HF_2(J)=\HF_6(J)$, so we can rewrite equation \eqref{N436eq} in Example \ref{N436} in the following terms: